port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/installations/multi_account.md

 :::

 :::tip
-The name of this role (not the ARN) is refernced as `accountReadRoleName` in this doc.
+The name of this role (not the ARN) is referenced as `accountReadRoleName` in this doc.
 :::

 ## Walkthrough